-- "academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks.

-- "administration" means administrative staff acting on behalf of the President and/or Board of Trustees.

-- "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438.
+- "academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks. - "administration" means administrative staff acting on behalf of the President and/or Board of Trustees. - "Board" or "Board of Trustees" means the legally responsible governing body of the Florida State University, established by Article 9 Section 7 of the Florida Constitution, acting through the President and staff. - "bargaining unit" means those faculty members, collectively, represented for collective bargaining purposes by the UFF pursuant to the certification of the Florida Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438. - "Base salary", or salary rate, refers to the rate of pay in the faculty member's 9-month or 12- month appointment contract and does not include summer salaries for 9-month faculty members, bonuses, overloads, supplements, or payments from non-FSU payroll sources.